History of Sri Lanka (1948–present): Political and economic instability (2009–2024)

 The Sri Lankan civil war cost the lives of an estimated 80,000–100,000 people.
 This included more than 23,327 Sri Lankan soldiers and policemen, 1,155 Indian soldiers and 27,639 Tamil fighters.
 The numbers were confirmed by the Secretary of Defence Ministry Gotabhaya Rajapaksa in an interview with state television on 22 May 2009.
 23,790 Sri Lankan military personnel were killed since 1981 (it was not specified if police or other non-armed forces personnel were included in this particular figure).
 From the August 2006 recapture of the Mavil Aru reservoir until the formal declaration of the cessation of hostilities (on May 18), 6261 Sri Lankan soldiers were killed and 29,551 were wounded.
 The Sri Lankan military estimates that up to 22,000 LTTE militants were killed in the last three years of the conflict.
 While Gotabhaya Rajapaksa confirmed that 6,261 personnel of the Sri Lankan Armed Forces had died and 29,551 were wounded during the Eelam War IV since July 2006.
 Brigadier Udaya Nanayakkara added that approximately 22,000 LTTE fighters had died during this time.

 Following the LTTE's defeat, Tamil National Alliance, the largest political party in Sri Lanka dropped its demand for a separate state, in favour of a federal solution.
-Sri Lanka, emerging after a 26-year war, has become one of the fastest growing economies of the world.
+Sri Lanka, emerging after a 26-year war, became one of the fastest growing economies of the world.

 Presidential elections were completed in January 2010.
 Mahinda Rajapaksa won the elections with 59% of the votes, defeating General Sarath Fonseka who was the united opposition candidate.
 Fonseka was subsequently arrested and convicted by court martial.

 Under Mahinda Rajapaksa large infrastructure projects and Mega projects such as the Magampura Mahinda Rajapaksa Port were carried out.
 Large hydro power projects as well as coal powered power plants like the Sampur and Norocholai Power Stations and Sustainable power stations such as the Hambantota Solar Power Station were also built to supply the rising need for power in the country.
 By 2010 Sri Lanka's poverty rate was 8.9% while it was 15.2% in 2006.
 Sri Lanka also made it into the "high" category of the Human Development Index during this time.